Flutterish/osu-XR/README.md

 * HTC Vive

 If you use a different controller and made good bindings, make sure you contribute them to the project!

+# ⚠️ WARNING ⚠️
+oxr is currently not in best shape.
+There are bugs, naming inconsistencies and awkward limitations.
+This codebase will undergo an overhaul, which means na major updates for a while.